 It is best made with shelled, roasted skinless peanuts.
 If you only have raw peanuts, roast them in the oven before use.
-There is really no need to add oil to your Ose oji, because the peanuts have enough oil to give a smooth blend.
-The small sized peanut gives a smoother blend because it has a higher oil content than the larger sized specie.
+There is really no need to add oil to your Ose oji, peanuts have enough oil to give a smooth blend.
+The small-sized peanut gives a smoother blend because it has a higher oil content than the larger sized species.

 2 cups skinned roasted peanuts (ground nuts) 2 toasted ehuru 1 seasoning cube toasted dry chili

-Put peanuts, ehuru, seasoning cube and dry chili into the dry mill of the blender, food processor or hand mill grinder.
+Put peanuts, ehuru, seasoning cube and dry chilli into the dry mill of the blender, food processor or hand mill grinder.

 The peanut powder will start clumping together, scrape sides and continue grinding.

 At this point, the clumps will start getting smoother and creamier.

 The butter will not need much scraping and the machine will run smoother.

 Keep grinding until the texture is right.

 - If you can’t find Ehuru (calabash nutmeg), try using regular nutmeg.
 Add a little at a time.